moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/august-communication-info/checklists/commit-time-checklist.md

     - links, info are often more useful for me, and in the future, if they are "inline" with the code
 - remove unnecessary console.logs (use judgement about which are temporary and which can be left commented out because they are useful in the future)

-DM: these are important to ensure I'm not losing time fixing things such as "default export function name matches filename, or directory name"
+DM: these are important to ensure I'm not losing time fixing things such as "default export function name matches filename, or directory name"(very informative!!!)